 Non-exchange revenues include income taxes, excise taxes, employment taxes, duties, fines, penalties, and other inflows of resources arising from the government’s power to demand payments from the public.
 Non-exchange revenue should be recognized when a specifically identifiable, legally enforceable claim to resources arises, to the extent that collection is probable (more likely than not) and the amount is reasonably estimable (SFFAS No. 7, par.
 48).
 For accounts receivable resulting from non-exchange transactions, recognition is based on the completion of the assessment process that establishes an identifiable, legally enforceable claim to cash or other assets (SFFAS No. 7, par.
 53).
 Assessments recognized as accounts receivable include court actions determining an assessment (SFFAS No. 7, par.
 54).
 Federal accounting standards require that an allowance for uncollectible amounts be established to reduce the gross amount of receivables to its net realizable value (SFFAS No. 1, par.
 45).

-Significant Entities and Other Entities that are owed restitution as the result of a judgment in a criminal case are required to report in Note 6: Accounts Receivable, Net in OMB Circular No. A-136.
+Significant entities and other entities that are owed restitution as the result of a judgment in a criminal case are required, if material, to report in Note 6: Accounts Receivable, Net in OMB Circular No. A-136.

 In a fiduciary activity, the government collects or receives and subsequently manages, protects, accounts for, invests, "and/or" disposes of cash or other assets in which non-federal individuals or federal entities have an ownership interest that the government must uphold.
 Non-federal individuals and federal entities must have an ownership interest in the cash or other assets held by the government under provision of loan, regulation, or other fiduciary arrangement.
 The ownership interest must be enforceable against the government, and judicial remedies must be available for the breach of the government’s fiduciary obligation.
 Federal entities should account for this fiduciary activity, which includes the collection of cash or other assets and their distribution to the non-federal owners or their beneficiaries, in accordance with SFFAS No. 31.
 In accordance with the standard, there is relatively similar government activity that is specifically excluded from the SFFAS No. 31 reporting requirements, such as payroll withholdings and garnishments; unearned revenue; and seized property.

-Note: The reporting requirements related to fiduciary activities, as required by SFFAS No. 31, are distinct and unrelated to the reporting and other requirements related to the “fiduciary” category of intragovernmental transactions as stated in subsections 4706.15 and 4706.25.
+Note: The reporting requirements related to fiduciary activities, as required by SFFAS No. 31, are distinct and unrelated to the reporting and other requirements related to the “fiduciary” category of intra-governmental transactions as stated in subsections 4750.20 and 4750.30a.

-Treasury GAS securities purchased using a non-fiduciary fund is normally classified as intragovernmental.
+Treasury GAS securities purchased using a non-fiduciary fund are normally classified as intra-governmental.
 The investments in GAS securities by non-fiduciary funds and the associated USSGL accounts should be reported with a federal/non-federal attribute domain value of “F” with a corresponding federal trading partner of 020 for Treasury.

 Federal entities should contact Fiscal Service, via email at GovernmentwideIGT@fiscal.treasury.gov, if they are unsure about what the correct trading partner assignment is for a particular transaction.